ajmel-muadz/Calorie-Tracker/README.md

-## PLEASE READ THIS
+# PLEASE READ THIS

-### I will use this file to relay any updates.
+***
+## This README is used to relay any updates in the project.
 So far:

-- Added a very simple menu.
-- Ability to choose dates if you click on the date at the top screen.
+- When opening the app, you are shown the current date at the top.
+Users can add food with the button at the bottom.
-- Added API calls functionality.
-It will retrieve food data if valid.
+- Foods are added via an API call to calorieninjas.com and displayed in a list at the front screen corresponding to the date.
-- If invalid, i.e. the food is not in the database, users can manually enter food.
+- If a food does not exist, users can manually enter the food.

-Currently the database is fully working.
-It is basically a One-to-Many database, where one Date in the app can have many food entries.

-Now currently working on displaying food info.
+- All foods entered are stored in a Room database.
+Food lists are mapped to each date shown on the screen.
+  The date to food mapping is a One-to-Many relationship.
+***

+***
-### Stuff we have not done yet
+## Stuff not done yet

-- We have not done the Firebase stuff.
-- We have not done photo uploading (related to the Firebase funcionality).
+### Major

+- We need to make the photos stuff work.
+So users can take a photo of their food and attach it to a food in the list.
+- Need to make this app work with Firebase.

+## Minor
+- Need to allow users to enter meal type (such as breakfast, lunch, dinner).
+- Need to allow users to enter the amount of grams for their food (portion size).
+This is fairly trivial.
+- Need to show for each food list a summary of the total calories, fat, protein and carbs for the day.
+- Currently, users can only see the kcals (calories) for each food in the list.
+Ideally, if the user clicks on any food card it should show all macros, not just the calories.
+***